 Antivirus (AV) is one of the most fundamental tools that an organization can deploy to provide security to their organization.
 A typical antivirus solution primarily uses signature–based detections for identifying threats on a system which may not catch the most advanced threats, but it is still helpful in detecting some commodity malware and hacking tools.
 Despite antivirus falling short to more modern endpoint detection and response (EDR) solutions, it is a useful resource for an organization to leverage for threat hunting.

-Due to the overwhelming number of security tools in any one environment, it is common for security teams to focus only on actionable detections and possibly overlook those that were mitigated by the security tool, as well as low severity detections.
+Due to the overwhelming number of security service tools in any one environment, it is common for security teams to focus only on actionable detections and possibly overlook those that were mitigated by the security tool, as well as low severity detections.
 However, these detections can sometimes be an early warning sign of a significant threat.

 While there are many trivial methods to armor a malicious file against AV detection, occasionally some malware and tools get caught.
 Attackers typically have a backup plan though, and will either alter and recompile the malware again, or use a different tool or technique and continue on with the task at hand.
 In fact, during an investigation it is not uncommon to find malware detections on compromised hosts that were overlooked, either because the malware was quarantined, or had a lower severity or generic signature.
 This demonstrates the need for a process to hunt through these less urgent detections.

 Additionally, AV logs can be a good place to identify risky applications and potentially unwanted software that may be present on user workstations.
 Although these files may not be a direct security threat, they may highlight weaknesses in enforcement policies or use of unapproved applications.